vyca2017/content/content/blog/2017-02-08-announcing-integrations-collaboration-pricing-updates/2017-02-08-announcing-integrations-collaboration-pricing-updates.md

 Our intention behind the new pricing structure is to be transparent and fair to as many kinds of apps as possible.
 Graphcool projects are billed based on database storage and number of requests per month.
 You should be able to estimate your cost even before signing up and different apps have different requirements.

-So to iterate - with Graphcool you can start building for free and host a real app with thousands of users for just $9.
+So to reiterate - with Graphcool you can start building for free and host a real app with thousands of users for just $9.
 This means that you don't have to be scared from scaling up and can stay focused on improving your product instead.

 If you are interested in an on-premise solution or more dedicated support as you are starting to introduce GraphQL in your organisation we are happy to set up a call to discuss our Enterprise offering.